1. What are the Emergency Hospital hours?

 No. Our hospital is not funded by any government agency.
 We rely solely on the fees that we must charge in order to remain a service to the community.
 As such, to keep fees as low as possible, we respectfully request that the majority of fees be paid up front prior to treatment being rendered.
 There will likely be a balance due when your pet is discharged, which we will collect at the time you pick up your pet.

 8. How is emergency care different from regular veterinary care?

 Emergency care is available when your family veterinary clinic is not open or primary veterinarian refers your pet to us for critical care.
-Our 24-hour emergency hospital allows for intensive care by specially trained staff with state-of-the-art equipment.
+Our emergency hospital allows for intensive care by specially trained staff with state-of-the-art equipment.
 Our emergency hospital, however, cannot replace the historical knowledge and valued relationship you have with your family veterinarian.
 After initial treatment at our emergency hospital, we make every effort to discharge your pet back into the care of your family veterinarian.

 9. Will my primary veterinarian be updated on my pet?

 Yes.
 One of our obligations as an emergency practice is to remain in close communication with your family veterinarian.
 We recognize that you may have a long and trusting relationship with your family veterinarian and that she or he may provide essential insight into the medical management of your pet's condition.
 Our goal is to work closely with your family veterinarian as a team of professionals overseeing the care of your pet.

 10. Why are you more expensive than my veterinarian?